 If you are currently working as a Certified Nursing Assistant and would like to further your career in the healthcare industry, IBMC College is here to lend a helping hand with a scholarship award option.
-Eligibility rules are as follows:

-- Applicant must be currently working as a Certified Nursing Assistant - Applicant must have a high school diploma or GED

-• The application should be completed by the prospective student prior to starting college.
+- Applicant must be currently working as a Certified Nursing Assistant - Applicant must have a high school diploma or GED - The application should be completed by the prospective student prior to starting college.